syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-navigation.md

 ### Retrieve current line index

-We can retreive the current word column index in EditControl by using the `CurrentLine` property.
+We can retrieve the current word column index in EditControl by using the `CurrentLine` property.

 {% tabs %}